dyerc/capistrano-craft/README.md

 This gem automates the deployment of Craft CMS apps with Capistrano.
 It will automatically detect local and remote environment settings to make synchronizing of database and assets straightforward.

+- [x] Support for PostgreSQL databases
+- [ ] Support for MySQL databases

 ## Installation

 Add this line to your application's Gemfile: